networknt/light-doc/content/tutorial/eventuate/account-management/_index.md

 a monolith or as microservices.

 ### Structure of the example

 Modules:

 * common - common module for the application, include DDD models and events for event sourcing.

-* command - command side common components, include command, services
+* command - command side common components, include command, command services

-* query - query side common components, include command, services
+* query - query side common components, include query, query services

 * e2etest - end to end test module

 ### There are several services: